 Best Downloadable Spreadsheets for Retirement Planning

-As you move down this list, the programs and their spreadsheets become more complex.
+As you move down this list, the programs and their retirement planning spreadsheets become more complex.
+The ones listed first offer a variety of simple Excel retirement calculators and spreadsheets.
 Those toward the end are in fact intended for tax and financial planning professionals.
-But the serious do-it-yourselfer can also use and understand them.
+But the serious do-it-yourselfer can also use and understand them without too much trouble.

 Many of the listed programs offer free demos.
 The full programs may carry a fee.
-Also, all prices are current as of November 2019.
+Prices are current as of December 2020.

 The Flexible Retirement Planner

 Surveys show that retirees are often caught off guard by how large their tax bill is in retirement.
-Unlike many of the free but generalized tools out there, Simple Planning provides a detailed tax calculator that allows you to model out a complete tax return.
-The demo version is free; but if you want additional functionality with a built-in retirement planner, budget planner, net worth planner, mortgage planner, and more, then try their Complete Planner for $39.95.
+Unlike many of the free but generalized tools out there, Simpleplanning provides a detailed tax calculator that allows you to model out a complete tax return.
+The demo version is free but if you want additional functionality with a built-in retirement planner, budget planner, net worth planner, mortgage planner, and more, then try its Complete Planner for $39.95.

 The Ultimate Estate Planner is a website whose resources and tools are primarily for practicing financial planners, accountants, and attorneys.
-But their reasonably priced charts, calculators, and software are so user-friendly, and so educational, that many individuals may find them valuable.
-Located under the "Chart for Clients" vertical of the For CPAs and For Financial Advisors sections, their topics range from a white paper on capital-gains harvesting to IRA Beneficiary Trust Bundle packages.
+But its reasonably priced charts, calculators, and software are so user-friendly and educational that many individuals may find them valuable.
+Located under the "Charts for Clients" vertical of the For CPAs and For Financial Advisors sections, their topics range from a white paper on capital-gains harvesting to IRA Beneficiary Trust Bundle packages.